Program Overview

 Nursing Student for a Day

 Want to see what it's like to be in the Nursing program at Champlain Saint-Lambert?
 Sign up below and someone from the department will contact you with more information.
+The Student for a day program is open from Nov.
+1 to April 1.

 Name(Required)